vlad1k337/json-flexer/README.md

 Simple json lexer writed using [Flex](https://github.com/westes/flex) and C.
 Will (hopefully) be supplemented with proper syntactical analyzer soon.

+**VLAD1K YET HAS NO IDEA HOW TO USE THIS SHIT FURTHER WITH A SYNTACTIAL ANALYZER.<br>DON'T BLAME IF THIS CODE MAKES NO SENSE AND ETC.**

 ## Installation

 ``` Shell